lksdfkj3298sKL/solidity-game-plan/README.md

 - 1/15/2022: Only did 3 hrs work.
 Stopped at ERC721
 - 1/16/2022: Only 1 hour.
 Got distracted w/surfing Escort websites and porn :(.
 Missed opportunity.
 OHM crashed HARD.
 But HOLDing.
 - 1/17/2022: ~3.5 hours studying how contract creation works (added notes below).
 OHM crashed super hard.
 Spent 1-2 hours digging.
+- 1/18/2022: Wasted an entire hour by including a wrong openzapplin import from tutorial.
+Researched for an hour by googling error code instead of checking Openzapplin Github page to make sure import is correct.
+Ugh.